aminehmida/medots/README.md

 ### Targeting a specific OS

 You can target a specific OS by adding `if_os`.
 The supported values are: `linux`, `darwin`, `windows`.
-Using me dots in Windows is not tested.
-Feel free  to report any issues.
+Using medots in Windows is not tested.
+However, I have tested it in WSL.
+Feel free to report any issues related to Windows.

 ```yaml
 nvim: